MicrosoftDocs/sql-docs/docs/connect/ado-net/sql/tutorial-always-encrypted-enclaves-develop-net-apps.md

 [!INCLUDE [appliesto-netfx-netcore-xxxx-md](../../../includes/appliesto-netfx-netcore-xxxx-md.md)]

-This tutorial teaches you how to develop an application that issues database queries that use a server-side secure enclave for [Always Encrypted with secure enclaves](../../../relational-databases/security/encryption/always-encrypted-enclaves.md).
+This tutorial teaches you how to develop an application that issues database queries that uses a server-side secure enclave for [Always Encrypted with secure enclaves](../../../relational-databases/security/encryption/always-encrypted-enclaves.md).

 ## Prerequisites

-Make sure you've completed one of the [Getting started with Always Encrypted with secure enclaves](/azure/azure-sql/database/always-encrypted-enclaves-getting-started) tutorials before following the below steps in this tutorial.
+Make sure you've completed one of the [Getting started using Always Encrypted with secure enclaves](/azure/azure-sql/database/always-encrypted-enclaves-getting-started) tutorials before following the below steps in this tutorial.

 In addition, you need Visual Studio (version 2022 is recommended) - you can download it from [https://visualstudio.microsoft.com/](https://visualstudio.microsoft.com).
 Your application development environment must use .NET Framework 4.6.1 or later or .NET Core 3.1 or later.